flutter/website/src/data-and-backend/state-mgmt/options.md

 ## Riverpod

+Riverpod works in a similar fashion to Provider.
-Riverpod, another good choice, is similar to Provider and is compile-safe and testable.
+It is also compile-safe and testable.
-Riverpod doesn't have a dependency on the Flutter SDK.
+Riverpod doesn't depend on the Flutter SDK.

 * [Riverpod][] homepage
 * [Getting started with Riverpod][]